Vill-Lab/2021-TIP-IGOAS/README.md

 # Incremental Generative Occlusion Adversarial Suppression Network for Person ReID (IEEE TIP 2021)

 This is the pytorch implementation of the [paper](https://ieeexplore.ieee.org/abstract/document/9397375) (accpted by IEEE TIP 2021).
-More information about the paper is in [here](https://shuguang-52.github.io/igoas/)
+More information about the paper is in [here](https://shuguang-52.github.io/igoas/).

 <img src='figures/21_tip_igoas.png'>

 **Fig 1**.IGOAS framework

+## Reference
+This code is based on [torchreid](https://github.com/KaiyangZhou/deep-person-reid).

 ## Citation
 If you find FDSSC useful in your research, please consider citing.